caleb272/ProjectAccent/README.md

 This warning is visible only on development and totally harmless.
 This occurs to hash difference in `react-router`.
 To solve it, react router docs asks you to use `match` function.
 If we use `match`, `react-hot-reloader` stops working.

 ## License
-MERN is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Project Accent is released under the [GNU License](https://www.gnu.org/licenses/gpl-3.0.en.html).